lmorril/assignment3/README.md

 ## Core Features:

 ### At (http://localhost:3000/)
-  -Table of viewable ratings.
+  - Table of viewable ratings.
 Click on edit or delete to change the entries.

-     -Edit: Re-enter the id and username, then change to the rating you want.
+     - Edit: Re-enter the id and username, then change to the rating you want.
 After clicking save, reload the page to see your edited entry in the table
-     -Delete: click delete to remove entry from the database
+     - Delete: click delete to remove entry from the database

-  -Add your new rating by enter your id, username, song, artist, and rating to create a new rating in the app.
+  - Add your new rating by enter your id, username, song, artist, and rating to create a new rating in the app.
 Ratings are only 1-5!

 ### At http://localhost:3000/search

-  -Search the database for all entries of a certain artist.
+  - Search the database for all entries of a certain artist.
 Type in the artist name and find past ratings for each of their songs

 ### At http://localhost:3000/stats